aaronpriven/Array-2D-pm/README.md

 Because this object is just an array of arrays, most of the methods referring to rows are here mainly for completeness, and aren't much more useful than the native Perl construction (e.g., `$array2d->last_row()` is just a slower way of doing `$#{$array2d}`.)
 They will also typically be much slower.

 On the other hand, most of the methods referring to columns are useful, since there's no simple way of fetching a column or columns in Perl.

-Notably, the column
-methods are careful, when a row doesn't have an entry, to to fill out the column with undefined values up to the last defined value.
-In other words, if you have a column in an array-of-arrays of five rows, and there's only a value in the fourth row, then that column, when returned, will look like ( undef, undef, undef, 'value'), not just ('value').

-In general, however, the array is not always fully padded out -- undefined values are added at the beginning of each row to ensure that elements have the correct column indices, but they do not necessarily have values padded out to the highest column.
+## PADDING

+Because it is intended that the structure can be altered by standard Perl constructions, there is no guarantee that the object is either completely padded out so that every value within the structure's height and width has a value (undefined or not), alternatively completely pruned so that there are as few undefined values as possible.
+The only padding that must exist is padding to ensure that the row and column indexes are correct for all defined values.

+Other Perl code could change the padding state at any time, or leave it in an intermediate state (where some padding exists, but the padding is not complete).

 For example, the following would be valid:

-    [
+    $array2d = [
      [ undef, 1, 2 ],
-     [     3  ],
+          3  ],
-     [     4, 6 ],
+     [    4,  6, ],
-    ]
+    ];

 The columns would be returned as (undef, 3, 4), (1, undef, 6), and (2).

-The `prune()` method will eliminate excess padding.
-The `pad()` method will pad out the array to the highest row and column with a defined value.
+There are methods to set padding -- the `prune()` method will eliminate padding, and the `pad` method will pad out the array to the highest row and column with a defined value.

-(Padding state is not guaranteed to be consistent because the array is designed to allow standard Perl constructs to apply to it, and those do not preserve padding state.)
+Methods that retrieve data will prune the data before returning it.

+Methods that delete rows or columns (del\_\*, shift\_\*, pop\_\*, and in void context, slice) will prune not only the returned data but also the array itself.

 # METHODS